dustin/dustin.sallings.org/_posts/2020-04-29-gopro-plus.markdown

 [aeson](http://hackage.haskell.org/package/aeson).
-As it turns out, their web app is just a javascript interface to the same API the mobile devices use, so it was relatively easy to just watch what it does and do all the same thing.
+As it turns out, their web app is just a javascript interface to the same API the mobile devices use, so it was relatively easy to just watch what it does and do the same thing.

 I spent a bit of time over the weekend just making essential bits.
 The first thing I figured I should do was capture all metadata from